developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to configure whether Enterprise NFC should attempt to use NFC Data Exchange Format (NDEF) when reading tags.
+Use this *Sub-group* to configure whether Enterprise NFC should attempt to use NFC Data Exchange Format (NDEF) when reading tags.

 - If the value ***Do Not Use*** is selected, Enterprise NFC will NOT attempt tp read NDEF formatted tags.
 This could increase the speed of reading non-NDEF tags by not spending unnecessary time trying to interpret tag data according to NDEF formatting rules.